frconor-ebook/meditations/_posts/2025-04-21-easter-joy.md

 "What can really tire us out," said Blessed Álvaro, "is pride, making things revolve around ourselves.
 Aside from overwhelming us, it impedes the soul from feeling God\'s closeness."

-"You\'re full of concern," we\'re told in *The Forge*, Point 392, "because you do not love as you ought.
+"You are full of concern," we\'re told in *The Forge*, "because you do not love as you ought.
 Everything annoys you.
-And the enemy does all he can to make you show your bad temper.
-I realize you feel very humiliated.
-Precisely because of this, you must take measures to react without delay."
+And the enemy does all he can to make you show your bad temper. ---I realize you feel very humiliated.
+Precisely because of this, you must take measures to react without delay" (J. Escrivá, *The Forge*, Point 392).

 Sometimes we have to catch ourselves.
 The great temptation of the devil is to bring us down, get frustrated, discouraged, irritable, angry, sad, but we have to try and recover ourselves from that situation.

 The Book of Proverbs says a sad soul is predisposed to evil.
 "Sadness spoils a person\'s heart like a moth ruins clothes and a termite damages wood" (Prov.
 25:20).

 If the devil brings us down, he can get us to do all sorts of things.
-So the Book of Wisdom says, "Take heart and cheer up.
-Throw away your distress."
+So the Book of \[Sirach\] says, "Take heart and cheer up.
+Throw away your distress" (*cf*.
+Sir 30:21-22).

 Yes, sadness has killed many people.
 We can\'t let ourselves be overcome by sadness.
 We have to struggle, to fight a little bit, recover our joy.
 It\'s an act of humility.

 We have to try and discover sometimes the root of our sadness, the cause of our sadness, and uproot it.
 Get it out.

 Laughter is God\'s sunshine.
-When we go to the get-together with that cheerfulness, or to meal times, or details of family life, we should go with a smile.
+When we go to the get-together with that cheerfulness, or to mealtimes, or details of family life, we should go with a smile.

-Joy and cheerfulness are the motor oil that makes human interaction run smoothly---particularly important at work and other places where there may be intensity and a bit of tension, etc.
+Joy and cheerfulness are the motor oil that makes human interaction run smoothly---particularly important at work and other places where there may be intensity and a bit of tension.

 A cheerful attitude helps us to be positive and understanding with the defects of others and their mistakes.
 A sense of humor helps to put things in perspective.
 Things are not as bad as all that.

 St. Teresa of Ávila says, "Let nothing disturb you, nothing frighten you.
 All things pass.
 God does not change.
 Patience achieves everything.
 Whoever has God lacks nothing."
 These are wonderful words.

-"Your charity," we are told in *The Forge,* Point 699, should be likable.
-Without neglecting prudence and naturalness, try to have a smile on your lips for everyone at all times.
-Though you may be weeping inside, the service you give to others should be unstinting too.
+"Your charity," we are told in *The Forge*, "should be likable.
+Without neglecting prudence and naturalness, try to have a smile on your lips for everyone at all times, though you may be weeping inside.
+The service you give to others should be unstinting too" (J. Escrivá, *The Forge*, Point 699).

-"The first step towards bringing others to the ways of Christ is for them to see you happy and serene, sure in your advance towards God."
+"The first step towards bringing others to the ways of Christ is for them to see you happy and serene, sure in your advance towards God" (*ibid*., Point 858).

 With every reason we sing to Our Lady these days, "Rejoice in Bethlehem, O Virgin Mary, for the Lord has truly risen."

-May you help us to grow in our joy and help us to be very aware always of this Easter joy so that we can spread it to so many other people.
+Mary, may you help us to grow in our joy and help us to be very aware always of this Easter joy so that we can spread it to so many other people.

 *I thank you, my God, for the good resolutions, affections, and inspirations that you have communicated to me during this meditation.
 I ask your help to put them into practice.
 My Immaculate Mother, Saint Joseph, my father and lord, my guardian angel, intercede for me.*